bernardobelchior/iot-sim/README.md

 # YAML API

 The YAML API is defined [here](simulator/src/api/Proxy/Config.ts).
 The mathematical operations use [mathjs](https://mathjs.org/) for evaluating and parsing.
 This may pose some security issues.
 To obtain more information, read the [security implications](https://mathjs.org/docs/expressions/security.html).

+To build a generator, it's possible to use a cron expression.
+The specific parser is [this one](https://bunkat.github.io/later/parsers.html#cron).
+You can read more about cron expressions in the [Wikipedia page](https://en.wikipedia.org/wiki/Cron#Overview).
+However, you should note that a `seconds` field was prepended to the expression explained in the Wikipedia page.

+### Caveats:
+* When using a generator, the `value` variable in the mathematical expression of the output is set to `undefined`.